Obama's Definition of Divine Grace, this is beyond politics...

 I'm not at all a political person.
 I refuse to give power to politics and its affect on my life, but I do recognize and appreciate enlightened people who truly do want to serve the public in a big way.
 I focus on them and imagine more of them coming.
 They have a big job, it's not an easy job, and I applaud them.

 I've never been much of a church-goer or a group-attender, but churches like the Emanuel AME Church in Charleston, South Carolina serve their communities, they live what they preach.
 They're bastions of comfort, safety, and love, as well as organizers of peaceful, enlightened political action.
+They help and support each other.
 This remarkable church that has been an example of grace in action since its roots were first established in 1787.

 The families who lost loved ones forgave Dylann publicly, in court, once again, sharing the grace they themselves have received--living their own definition of grace: love and blessings freely given, not earned.